ongres/stackgres/doc/content/en/03-production-installation/03-installation-via-helm/_index.md

 * `cluster.profile`: The profile name used to create cluster's Pods.
 * `cluster.volumeSize`: The size set in the persistent volume claim of PostgreSQL data.
 * `cluster.storageclass`: The storage class used for the persisitent volume claim of PostgreSQL data.
- If defined, storageClassName: <storageclass>.
+ If defined, storageClassName: <storageClass>.
 If set to "-", storageClassName: "", which disables dynamic provisioning.
  If undefined (the default) or set to null, no storageClassName spec is set, choosing the default provisioner.
  (gp2 on AWS, standard on GKE, AWS & OpenStack).

+#### Backups

+By default the chart create a storage class backed by an NFS server and associate it to the `cluster.backup.volumeWriteManyStorageClass` parameter.
+To avoid the creation of the NFS storage class just specify the `cluster.backup.volumeWriteManyStorageClass` or fill any of the `cluster.backup.s3`, `cluster.backup.gcs` or `cluster.backup.azureblob` sections.

+* `cluster.backup.create`: If true create and set the backup configuration for the cluster.
 * `cluster.backup.name`: The backup configuration CR name.
 * `cluster.backup.retention`: Retains specified number of full backups.
 Default is 5.
 * `cluster.backup.fullSchedule`: Specify when to perform full backups using cron syntax: